What type of visa do I need?

 Visiting the UK

 It is important to apply for a UK Visitor Visa in advance of your trip.
-In general, most people from outside the EEA will need a Visitor Visa (with some exceptions).
-Our helpful guide explains in further detail.
+In general, most people from outside the European Economic Area (EEA) will need a Visitor Visa (with some exceptions).

 The rules surrounding visitors to the UK are generally broad and allow for a number of permitted activities.
 In general, visitors are allowed to stay for up to six months and are allowed to leave and re-enter during that time.

 Visitors are not permitted to work, access public funds, or study in the UK for more than 30 days.
 Any person may apply for a Visitor Visa.
-You should be able to evidence the following in order to be approved:
+You should be able to evidence the following:

 - Proof that you plan to leave the UK after your trip

-- Ability to support yourself financially during the trip
+- Enough money to support yourself financially during the trip

-Permitted Paid Engagement Visa: This category applies to people who have been invited to the UK by a UK-based organisation, meet specific eligibility requirements, or wish to come to the UK to do a specific form of paid work.
-The visa lasts for up to one month.
+Permitted Paid Engagement Visa (PPE): This visa applies to people who have been invited to the UK by a UK-based organisation, meet specific eligibility requirements, or wish to come to the UK to do a specific form of paid work.
+PPE UK visas lasts for up to one month.